Manimekalai: Reception

 To some critics, Manimekalai is more interesting than Silappadikaram, states Zvelebil, but in his view the literary quality of Manimekalai is significantly inferior.
 The story of Manimekalai is overloaded with supernatural events, miraculous goddesses and reads like a propaganda pamphlet of Buddhism.
 In Silappadikaram, the epic's storyline is served by ethics and religious doctrines.
 In Manimekalai, states Zvelebil, the ethics, and religious doctrines are served by the epic's storyline.
 Kannaki is a strong, inspiring tragic character that grabs the audience's interest.
 In contrast, Manimekalai is a rather feeble character, says Zvelebil.

-According to a review by Subrahmanya Aiyar in 1906, Manimekalai in puritan terms is not an epic poem, but a grave disquisition on philosophy.
+According to a review by the Brahmin scholar Subrahmanya Aiyar in 1906, Manimekalai in puritan terms is not an epic poem, but a grave disquisition on philosophy.
 He states that the three surviving Tamil epics including Manimekalai, on the whole, have no plot and are not epic-genre texts.
 The Manimekalai is a Buddhistic work of an "infant society sensitive to higher influences of life", and inferior to the Silappadikaram that he calls as the work of a "Hindu poet".